Return to TiltPlate page

 A) The TiltPlate works with any yagi or log periodic type antenna as

-long as there is room to attach the boom to the boom plate which is 18 inches
+long as there is room between the elements to attach the boom to the TiltPlate boom plate.
+The boom

 - SteppIR 2el